swiss-ai-center/a-guide-to-mlops/presentation/README.md

 <!--
 Speaker notes:

-The guide is open source, and contributions are welcome.

-It is built iteratively from your feedback.

-Each detail or pain point you encounter is useful to us.

-Do not hesitate to share!
+Launch the workshop.

+Open mlops.swiss-ai-center.ch and start with the first chapter.

+The guide is open source and built iteratively from feedback.
+If you hit a pain point, a confusing step, or a typo, open an issue on GitHub or tell us during the workshop.
+That is when the feedback is most useful.

 If you launch the cluster during the workshop, beware the costs.
-Do not wrap up the workshop without shutting down the cluster!
+We will come back to cleanup at the end.
 -->

-Your feedback is important.

-Contributions and **stars** on GitHub.

-Beware the costs.

-Open **mlops.swiss-ai-center.ch**
+Open **mlops.swiss-ai-center.ch**.

+Start with the hands-on guide.

+Share feedback as you go.

 ![bg right:40% 70%](./images/portals/launchpad.svg)